 Everything we tried was delicious and cheap.

 Hike to the Top of Morro de Tulcan

-Beyond Mora Castilla, there is a modest bare green hill (also visible from Puente de Humilladero) where you can hike to the top for an expansive view of the city below as well as the surround countryside.
+Beyond Mora Castilla, there is a modest bare green hill (also visible from Puente de Humilladero) where you can hike to the top for an expansive view of the city below as well as the surrounding countryside.

 The walk to the base of the hill is short and safe, and the hike up is popular among the many students that call this city home.
-Some hike straight up the grassy hillside (causing erosion) but on the back you will find a cobblestone path leading to the top where a statue of the Conquistador Sebastián de Belalcázar and the view awaits.
+Some hike straight up the grassy hillside (causing erosion) but on the back, you will find a cobblestone path leading to the top where a statue of the Conquistador Sebastián de Belalcázar and the view awaits.

-There is unfortunately a lot of graffiti at the top, and you may not want to hike up there at night.
+There is, unfortunately, a lot of graffiti at the top, and you may not want to hike up there at night.